sagemath/trac_to_gh/Issue 818.md

 # Issue 818: Convert of prod to Cython

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/818

 Original creator: jbmohler